evansbenj/Reduced-Representation-Workshop/9_Stacks_and_Phylogenies.md

 You can now view the tree you made using the [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) program that should be available on your local computer.

+## And this is just the beginning

+We covered some simple examples aimed at getting you started.
+Not surprisingly there is much more to learn and each individual project will require some customization.
+To further increase your analytical flexibility, a simple first step would be to learn a simple computing language that can allow you to parse files and do simple calculations and iterative tasks.
+I use `Perl` for this and `Python` is also a great option.